tobanteAudio/juce-cookbook/README.md

 ## Disclaimer

 I'm definitely not an expert in JUCE or C++.
-I do have a job as a C++ developer, but unfortunatly not using JUCE.
+I do have a job as a C++ developer, but unfortunately not using JUCE.
 So if you find any problems in my examples, feel free to open an issue.

 ## Code license